How to use RDP with 2FA

 Click OK, OK.

-As suggested, check (remove or turn off or set to never) the sleep or hibernate settings in StartMenu ControlPanel SystemAndSecurity PowerOptions.
+Remove or turn off or set to never the sleep or hibernate settings in StartMenu ControlPanel SystemAndSecurity PowerOptions.

 Set up SSH (putty) on the laptop